ANALYSIS-Under water: how the Bank of England threw markets a lifeline | Headlines

 While this may have eased the immediate pressure on pension funds, it is far from clear how much time the BoE has bought as shockwaves reverberate through global markets from recently-apppointed Prime Minister Liz Truss' plan, which as well as spooking investors drew a rare IMF rebuke.
 Chris Philp, chief secretary to the UK Treasury, said on Thursday he disagreed with the IMF's concerns about the government's tax-cutting budget, saying it would lead to long-term economic growth.

-"Thank God they listened because this morning (Sept.
-28), the gilt market wasn't operating," he added.
-Facing a market meltdown, the BoE stepped in with a 65 billion pound ($72.3 billion) package to buy long-dated gilts.

-And echoing former European Central Bank boss Mario Draghi at the height of the euro zone debt crisis, the central bank pledged to do whatever it took to bring financial stability.
-While this may have eased the immediate pressure on pension funds, it is far from clear how much time the BoE has bought as shockwaves reverberate through global markets from recently-apppointed Prime Minister Liz Truss' plan, which as well as spooking investors drew a rare IMF rebuke.

-Chris Philp, chief secretary to the UK Treasury, said on Thursday he disagreed with the IMF's concerns about the government's tax-cutting budget, saying it would lead to long-term economic growth.
+Truss on Sunday defended her plan and gave no indication she would back down, although she did say the proposal to cut taxes for the richest was Kwarteng's decision, in the first sign she may be distancing herself from the chancellor.
 By the end of a turbulent week, many pension funds were still liquidating positions to meet collateral requests and some were asking the companies they manage money for to bail them out with cash, sources told Reuters on Friday.

 "The question is what happens when the Bank of England pulls out of this market?" said Mercer's Brundrett, adding that there is a window of opportunity for pension funds to get enough money together to shore up collateral positions.
 "By the end of the day (Monday) we were saying if this continues we are in serious trouble," one fund manager at a large British corporate pension scheme told Reuters.